MicrosoftDocs/fabric-docs/docs/data-engineering/spark-compute.md

 ---
-title: Spark compute for data engineering and data science
+title: Spark compute for Data Engineering and Data Science
-description: Learn about the starter pools, custom Spark pools, and pool configurations for data engineering and science experiences in Fabric. ms.reviewer: snehagunda ms.author: saravi
+description: Learn about the starter pools, custom Spark pools, and pool configurations for data Engineering and Science experiences in Fabric. ms.reviewer: snehagunda ms.author: saravi
 author: santhoshravindran7